 It’s located close to Trinity College & the Oscar Wilde House.

-Admission is free so you’ve got nothing to lose – it’s one of the best free things to do in Dublin.
+Admission is free so you’ve got nothing to lose if you’re backpacking Dublin.

 National Gallery Entrance Fee: Free

 The Irish Museum of Modern Art holds the leading collection of modern & contemporary art in the country.

 It can be combined with a visit to Kilmainham Gaol but don’t go on a Monday like I did – it was closed.

 Irish Museum of Modern Art Entrance Fee: Free

 “Molly Malone” is a popular song which has become the unofficial anthem of Dublin.

 It’ s also known as “Cockles & Mussels” and “In Dublin’s Fair City”.